 The way you look and sound to your audience is important.
 But even with the perfect background, lighting, and technical setup, your sales presentation could still fall flat.

 Why?
-During your presentation, your presence will be shrunk down to a tiny image in the corner of a computer screen.
+Your presence will be shrunk down to a tiny image in the corner of a computer screen during your presentation.
 And your sales deck (not you) is the most visible and visual part of your buyers’ experience.

 Your slide presentation needs to carry the day—it should engage your audience, hold their attention, and deliver a highly memorable message that inspires action.

-To learn more about creating highly captivating remote sales presentations, check out our webinar, Virtual Just Became Vital: The Keys to a Great Remote Sales Presentation.
+To learn more about creating highly captivating remote sales presentations, check out our e-book, Make Virtual Sales Calls Engaging and Memorable.